vseryakov/backendjs/README.md

 # Design considerations

-While creating Backendjs there were many questions and issues to be considered, some i was able to implement, some still not.
-Below are the thoughts that might be useful when desining, developing or choosing the API platform:
+While creating Backendjs there were many questions and issues to be considered, some I was able to implement, some still not.
+Below are the thoughts that might be useful when designing, developing or choosing the API platform:

 - purpose of the API:
   - to expose some parts of the existing system to external apps, users...